Sauravskv07/Block-chain-based-Voting-System/README.md

 - Working of the System:

-Each user node with computing power of its own computer /mobile device which can be used to commit a transaction.
+Each user node has computing power of its own computer /mobile device which can be used to commit a transaction.
 Transaction by a user can be of two types
 1. Registering of a voter.
 2. Spending vote token.